 Custom Colour Masterbatch

-Broadway are specialists in the manufacture of cost effective, polymer specific, custom colour masterbatches.
+Broadway is a specialist in the manufacture of cost effective, polymer specific, custom colour masterbatches.
 We work to an industry-leading colour tolerance of just one Delta E and ensure all matches pass our strict QC process.
 Our FREE colour matching service means you have nothing to lose in allowing us to provide you with an accurate match, a competitive price and the promise of great service.

 With vast experience and the latest pigments to hand, our expert colourists provide the highest possible accuracy and consistency with your colours.
-Their deep understanding of pigments, dyes and polymers allows the delivery of accurate and cost effective masterbatch formulations – which perform consistently in production.
+Their deep understanding of pigments, dyes and polymers, combined with modern technology allows the delivery of accurate and cost effective masterbatch formulations – which perform consistently in production.
 Our custom colours can be combined with special effects from our impressive portfolio and we can incorporate performance enhancing additives and processing aids.

 We’ll ensure compliance with your required regulatory standards, whilst seeking to minimise costs with intelligent raw material choices.
 Not only accurate and cost-effective, but efficient too – custom colour requests can be matched within three to five working days and production orders can be dispatched within just five working days of an approved sample.
 Our team have formulated over 50,000 custom colour matches, so you can be sure your request is in safe hands.